neobeach/middlewares/README.md

 # neobeach/middlewares

-Mono repo containing middleware implementation based on @neabeach/core.
+Repository containing middlewares implementations based on the @neabeach/core.

 ## What are middlewares
 Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.